herry13/nuri/README.md

 To Install
 ----------
-- If you do not have *git*, then install it first
+- If you do not have *git*, then install it first:

 		$ sudo apt-get install git

-- Clone the Nuri software from Github repository
+- Clone the Nuri software from Github repository:

 		$ git clone https://github.com/herry13/nuri